 I don't think we will make any progress if we just talk about the pandemic without resolving our housing crisis that impacts our health, and economic development, as our governments have to implement these improvements.

-Mr. Speaker, that is what I am remembering now, albeit only with words at this time.
-Without tangible improvements, it will not result in any changes, but I really wanted to remember him when this day arrived.
-Mr. Speaker, thank you.
+Mr. Speaker, this is what I am remembering now, albeit only with words at this time.
+Without tangible improvements, it will not result in any changes, but I really wanted to remember him when this day arrived, Mr. Speaker.
+Thank you.